 Comprehensive & Compassionate Veterinary Surgery for Anoka MN Pets

-- A complete physical examination was performed prior to anesthesia
+- Before the anesthesia, a thorough physical examination was performed

 - A secure, in-dwelling intravenous catheter

 - Laboratory pre-anesthetic testing to identify any potential complications

 - Constant monitoring throughout the entire anesthetic process with high-tech equipment by the veterinarian and a certified veterinary technician

 Our surgical team regularly performs a wide variety of soft tissue and elective surgeries, including spay, neuter, mass removal, and other procedures.
 We also have access to board-certified specialists and surgeons, who perform surgeries or diagnostic procedures at our clinic on a routine basis.
 They specialize in orthopedic procedures such as fractures and anterior cruciate ligament repairs, as well as many others.
 Learn more about City of Lakes Veterinary Surgery and Direct Veterinary Surgery by visiting the websites.